kopia/kopia/site/content/docs/Best Backup App/_index.md

 ## How Does Kopia Compare to Other Backup Software?

-_All of the features comparisons below are based on the official released versions of each software as of July 1, 2022._
+_All of the features comparisons below are based on the official released versions of each software as of July 1, 2022.
+If you see any errors, please correct them._

 * [Kopia vs Restic](#kopia-vs-restic)
 * [Kopia vs Duplicati](#kopia-vs-restic)